Yankees vs. Rockies Player Props Betting Odds

 MLB Props Today: New York Yankees

-- Carlos Rodon heads to the mound for the Yankees to make his second start of the season, seeking his first win.
+- Clarke Schmidt (4-6) will take the mound for the Yankees, his 19th start of the season.

 |Opponent